openstack-archive/tatu-dashboard/README.rst

    and should be copied to /usr/share/openstack-dashboard/openstack_dashboard/local/enabled or the equivalent directory for your openstack-dashboard install.

-3. Make sure your keystone catalog contains endpoints for service type 'dns'.
+3. Make sure your keystone catalog contains endpoints for service type 'ssh'.
 If no such endpoints are found, the tatudashboard panels will not render.

 4. (Optional) Copy the tatu policy file into horizon's policy files folder, and add this config::